qzmfranklin/zmake/README.md

 Pattern rules such as `.o .c` and `%.o : %.c` can save some work.
 But such pattern rules do not permit ***directory-specific*** compiling and linking options, which are the keys to achieving ***directory level modularity***.

 The method of *recursive make* can easily achieve the directory level modularity.
 But, as Peter Miller pointed out in his famous [*Recursive make considered harmful*](http://aegis.sourceforge.net/auug97.pdf), recursive make breaks the completeness of the DAG.
-This has several consequencies:
+This has several consequences:

 * The incompleteness of the DAG means that the make program will usually build too little.